pingcap/docs/dev/reference/tools/data-migration/usage-scenarios/shard-merge.md

           tbl-name: "log_bak"
     ```

-- To satisfy the replication Requirement #8, first refer to [handling conflicts of auto-increment primary key](https://github.com/pingcap/docs/pull/1604) to solve conflicts, which guarantees that the data replication does not go wrong when data is replicated to the downstream and the shared table has the same primary key.
+- To satisfy the replication Requirement #8, first refer to [handling conflicts of auto-increment primary key](/dev/reference/tools/data-migration/usage-scenarios/best-practice-dm-shard.md#handle-conflicts-of-auto-increment-primary-key) to solve conflicts.
+This guarantees that data is successfully replicated to the downstream when sharded tables have duplicate values in the primary key column.
 Then, configure `ignore-checking-items` to skip checking the conflict of auto-increment primary key:

     {{< copyable "" >}}